Autism Society – Preparedness Tips for Families

 The CDC Emergency Preparedness and Response website is CDC’s primary source of information and resources for preparing for and responding to public health emergencies.
 This site continues to keep the public informed about public health emergencies and provides the information needed to protect and save lives.

-Children & Disasters: Disaster preparedness to meet children’s needs – from American Academy of Pediatrics – Compilation of resources and information on disaster preparedness and children, including children with special needs.
-From the American Academy of Pediatrics.
+Disasters and Children from American Academy of Pediatrics – Compilation of resources and information on disaster preparedness and children, including children with special needs.

 NASP – School Safety and Crisis Resources